localstack/docs/content/en/tools/cloud-pods/pods-cli/index.md

 The `list` command displays all the available Cloud Pods.
 By default, it only shows the pods that have been uploaded to the platform.
 The `-l` option will also show the locally available pods.
+The `p` option will list all the available public Cloud Pods.

 **Synopsis**